 Jealous feelings and insecurity can create significant tension in a romantic relationship.
 They can stem from past experiences, personal insecurities, interactions with family members, or unmet emotional needs.
 Both partners need to approach these issues with empathy and understanding.

-Identifying the root causes of jealousy is crucial in overcoming it.
+Identifying the root causes of jealousy helps overcome it.
 Couples counselling can provide a space to explore these feelings in depth.
 This process often reveals underlying issues, such as trust concerns or poor self-image, contributing to insecurity.

 Addressing jealousy and insecurity can strengthen couples’ relationships.
 Increased empathy and trust can help partners feel more confident and secure in their bonds.
 This approach not only resolves current issues but also provides tools for maintaining relationship stability in the future.